CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"One can expect an agreement between philosophers sooner than between clocks." - Seneca</p>
+<p>"There can be no place of exile within the world since nothing within the world is alien to men." - Seneca</p>
 <!-- STOIC_QUOTE_END -->